nuttycom/state_spaces/slides.md

 * Types and the state space of programs
     * Sum and product types
     * Functions

 * Types as sets of capabilities
     * Newtypes
     * A basic introduction to parametricity.
     * IO capabilities and mocking

+* *This presentation is meant to be interactive.*

+# Terminology

+Function
+: A transformation on data that maps inputs to outputs.
+Given the same input, a function will always produce the same output, and the state of the universe will be the same after the function has been evaluated as before.
+Just a fact that relates some types to one another.

+Procedure
+: Instructions for a computer to make some change to the state of the universe and/or return a value, given some inputs and the ambient state of the universe.

 # Types as state spaces